Meta-Learning for Simple Regret Minimization: Meta-Learning Examples

 \section{Meta-Learning Examples}

-In this section, we apply our algorithm designs to concrete priors and rewards distributions.
-The main two are the Bernoulli and linear (contextual) Gaussian Bandits.
-We analyze \fMetaSRM when it is used in an \emph{explore-then-commit} fashion, i.e., estimates the prior using \expl in the first $m_0$ tasks, then commits to the estimated prior.
+In this section, we apply our algorithms to specific priors and reward distributions.
+The main two are the Bernoulli and linear (contextual) Gaussian bandits.
+We analyze \fMetaSRM in an \emph{explore-then-commit} fashion, where \fMetaSRM estimates the prior using \expl in the first $m_0$ tasks and then commits to it.
+This is without loss of generality and only for simplicity.